An Ode to Anne and George

-In the Painted Hall, two Royal Couples gaze down in connubial bliss, or at least apparent contentment.
-William and Mary on the Lower Hall ceiling and Anne and George on the Upper.
+In the Painted Hall, two royal couples gaze down in connubial bliss, or at least apparent contentment.
+William and Mary on the Lower Hall ceiling and Anne and George on the Upper Hall ceiling.

 A succession of foreign royals had been proposed as suitable matches for Anne, Mary’s sister (and younger daughter of James Duke of York, later James II), but the final choice landed on George, Prince of Denmark.
 He arrived in London in July 1683.
 John Evelyn describes him in his diary.
 “He has the Danish countenance, blonde – of few words, spake French but ill, seemed somewhat heavy but is reported to be valiant.”